 top of page

-Many the Gifts
+Many The Gifts

 Many the Gifts, Carondelet’s annual report, honors our donor community of parents, alumnae, and friends whose philanthropy helps set Carondelet apart.
 Through your collective generosity and leadership, Carondelet has the resources to help shape the lives of our students on campus and beyond.